 Before Building Your Credit Rating in College

 Review the budget you have available to spend each month based on your income, current bills, and tuition costs.
-Before you apply for a credit card, determine why you want the card and how much you plan to spend personally each month to help building your credit score.
+Before you apply for a credit card, determine why you want the card and how much you plan to spend personally each month to help to build your credit score.

 By spending money using the credit card each month and paying the bill on time without any delay, your credit rating will improve regardless of what you’re using the card for when making a purchase.
 You should also plan on using your credit card for payments you already make such as paying your phone bill.
 So, you should create a plan on what things you’ll use your credit card for and what things you won’t.

 It’s also ideal for you to get a steady source of income through employment as this would heavily benefit your credit card application.
 Even when going for the lowest credit limit, they could still deny you if you don’t have a source of income.

 The Benefits of Building Your Credit Rating in College

 Building your credit rating and overall score in college can help assist you if you want to take out a loan for a vehicle, home, or even a personal business investment once you have graduated.
 Having a higher credit rating means you’re also capable of being approved for loans that have lower interest rates, ultimately saving you more money as long as you’re capable of paying all of your bills on time.
 Investing in a home or launching a business is entirely possible if your credit rating is high enough by the time you graduate or receive your degree from college.

 Also, it can theoretically be useful when applying for positions that conduct background and credit checks on potential employees.